WHO IS RULING THE WORLD? WHY SUFFERING?

 - “For this is good and acceptable in the sight of God our Savior; who will have all men to be saved, and to come unto the knowledge of the truth.”
 (1 Tim 2:3-4)

 - “Even so it is not the will of your Father which is in heaven, that one of these little ones should perish.”
 (Mat 18:14)

 If people don’t hear the good news, who is at fault?
 God, or people who God has commissioned to share the good news?
-Just like if someone is bitten by a poisonous snake and we are holding the antidote, is the company who makes the antidote to blame or the person holding it?
+Just like if someone is bitten by a poisonous snake and we are holding the antidote and don’t give it, is the company who makes the antidote to blame or the person holding it?

 Now regarding Esau being hated by God before he was born.
 Another untrue interpretation and indication of not understanding OT scripture.
 It is true that God chose the assignments of Esau and Jacob before they were born.
 The assignment was for Esau to serve Jacob.
 But when Esau was older not only did he refused to serve Jacob as God commanded, but he actually attacked Jacob and his descendants for many years!
 This statement by the Lord “Jacob I have loved but Esau I have hated” was made by God over 1,000 years after Esau was born and it was in reference to their descendants (Mal 1:1-4).
 Paul is comparing these Israelites, who are not surrendering to the Messiah (Rom 10:3-4), to Esau’s rebellion of rejecting God’s Messiah, Yeshua.

 Verses that demonstrate that God knew beforehand what He would do!